tfKamran/studio-help/800_api/100_webhooks.md

 # WebHooks

-[WebHooks][webhooks] are simple event notifications and offer a user-definied callback mechanism based on the Hypertext Transfer Protocol (HTTP).
+[WebHooks][webhooks] are simple event notifications and offer a user-defined callback mechanism based on the Hypertext Transfer Protocol (HTTP).
 With WebHooks you can react to events in your application emitted by your SUSE Studio server.
 An event occurs on the source site (typically your Studio server) and can invoke special